EPA for State and Local Governments

 State Emergency Response Commission (SERC) Contacts | What are SERCs?

-Energy Efficiency and Resource Conservation
+Energy Efficiency and Responsible Resource Management

 -

-Combined Heat and Power Partnership: The CHP Partnership is a voluntary program seeking to reduce the environmental impact of power generation by promoting the use of combined heat and power (CHP), an efficient, clean, and reliable approach to generating power and thermal energy from a single fuel source.
+Combined Heat and Power Partnership: The CHP Partnership is a voluntary program seeking to reduce the environmental impact of power generation by promoting the use of combined heat and power (CHP) - an efficient, clean, and reliable approach to generating power and thermal energy from a single fuel source.

 -